AlphaXenon/noteboard/README.md

 7. import
 8. quit

-Enter an empty line to view boards.
-Enter an empty line in prompt to abort the operation.
+Enter an empty command to view boards.
+Enter an empty line in prompt to abort the operating action.

 ***NOTE**: You can use quotes (`'` or `"`) to specify multiple board names or board names that contain spaces and item ids.*